HOME About Download Subscription FAQ User Guide User Page Promotion Contact 日本語

 - You will see that your avatar moves according to your video!*

-7. Adjust Body Filter, Mouth Filter, Blink Filter, and Expression Filter values.
+8. Adjust Tracking Smoothness, Mouth Smoothness, Blink Smoothness, and Expression Smoothness values.

 - Small value ⇨ fast reaction but noisy.